ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 #### Hex value encoding {#hex-encoding}

-At present there are two key datatypes that are passed over JSON: unformatted byte arrays and quantities.
-Both are passed with a hex encoding, however with different requirements to formatting:
+Two key data types get passed over JSON: unformatted byte arrays and quantities.
+Both are passed with a hex encoding but with different requirements for formatting.

+#### Quantities {#quantities-encoding}

-When encoding **QUANTITIES** (integers, numbers): encode as hex, prefix with "0x", the most compact representation (slight exception: zero should be represented as "0x0").
-Examples:
+When encoding quantities (integers, numbers): encode as hex, prefix with "0x", the most compact representation (slight exception: zero should be represented as "0x0").

+Here are some examples:

 - 0x41 (65 in decimal)
 - 0x400 (1024 in decimal)